fpacenza/web_scraper/README.md

 ## Execute the script
  - `python3 ps5_bot.py`
+ - `Type your gmail sender account`
+ - `Type the email address where you want to receive a notification`
- - `Type your the password for your gmail sender account`
+ - `Type the password for your gmail sender account`
  - press `enter`

- Note that the password will be visible in your console but will be used a crypted `ssl` connection when the script will sent the email, so the password **will be hidden** to the web.
+ Note that the password will be visible in your console but will be used a crypted `ssl` connection when the script will send the email, so the password **will be hidden** to the web.